 With Salesforce, you can build solutions using a combination of no-code tools and code.
 The right tools for the right task.
 We call this low-code development.
 Through no-code customizations, developers solve some requirements without coding.
 This means when they do code, they end up writing less repetitive or boilerplate code.

-Salesforce products are expansive, covering Sales, Service, Marketing, Analytics, Commerce, and, most recently, Slack.
+Salesforce products are expansive, covering sales, service, marketing, analytics, commerce, and more.
 Every part of Salesforce exposes APIs.
 Developers use these to create web apps on Heroku, supercharge their integration with MuleSoft, or even customize one of the standard applications.
-It’s fair to say that any developer can be a Salesforce developer.
+It’s fair to say that any developer can be a Salesforce Developer.

 What does a developer do with Salesforce?